komyg/rm-shop-v2/tutorial.md

 ## Creating an initial state

-When our application loads, we need to initialize the In Memory Cache with an initial state based on our local schema.
-To do this, let's add a function to the *config/apollo-local-cache.ts* file:
+When our application loads, it is good to initialize Apollo's `InMemoryCache` with an initial state based on our local schema.
+To do this, let's add the `initLocalCache` function to the *config/apollo-local-cache.ts* file:

 ```ts
 export function initLocalCache() {